DogeTheBeast/College_notes/CHEM 154/Unit 10/Chemical Reactions and Activation Energy.md

 $$\ce{NO2 (g) + CO (g) -> NO (g) + CO2 (g)}$$

-$\ce{NO3}$ is an intermediate, An intermediate is a species that is not present in the reactants or proudcts but that is formed and
+$\ce{NO3}$ is an intermediate, An intermediate is a species that is not present in the reactants or proudcts but that is formed and consumed during the reaction.

 # Arrhenius Behaviour